Education in India

 Radiation Oncologist Career Prospects

-A well qualified Radiation oncologist can find a challenging career in public and private sector hospital- both as a doctor directly associated with the treatment of the cancer patients or as a researcher-, diagnostic centers and blood donation centers.
-These days with the growth in the private sector there are so many private cancer hospitals, thus the demand for Radiation Oncologist is on the up-swing as radiation and chemotherapy are the only means of treatment for the cancer so far and Cancer in itself is not one single disease but there are more than 300 different kinds of cancer, and progress against one type of cancers does not necessarily mean progress against other, it is sure that there will still be plenty of opportunity in this field for young and efficient professionals interested to plunge in this area of medicine.
+A well-qualified Radiation oncologist can find a challenging career in public and private sector hospital- both as a doctor directly associated with the treatment of the cancer patients or as a researcher, diagnostic centres and blood donation centres.
+These days with the growth in the private sector there are so many private cancer hospitals, thus the demand for Radiation Oncologist is on the up-swing as radiation and chemotherapy are the only means of treatment for cancer so far and Cancer in itself is not one single disease but there are more than 300 different kinds of cancer, and progress against one type of cancers does not necessarily mean progress against other, it is sure that there will still be plenty of opportunity in this field for young and efficient professionals interested to plunge in this area of medicine.

-Being associated with the treatment of such a deadly disease Radiation Oncologist get reasonably good salary in government and private hospitals, clinics and diagnostic centers etc. The average starting salary of a Radiation Oncologist ranges between Rs.40,000 to Rs.50,000 per month in big cancer hospitals and clinics.
-Those working in private hospitals or corporate sector as research scholors have much more income than those of government employees.
+Being associated with the treatment of such a deadly disease Radiation Oncologist get a reasonably good salary in government and private hospitals, clinics and diagnostic centres etc. The average starting salary of a Radiation Oncologist ranges between Rs.40,000 to Rs.50,000 per month in big cancer hospitals and clinics.
+Those working in private hospitals or corporate sector as research scholars have much more income than those of government employees.

 Those who are doing private practice are earning handsome returns depending upon their skill, knowledge, experience and popularity in the surrounding areas.

-Some other professional that works with a Radiation Oncologist as a team for the treatment of the cancer patients are:
+Some other professionals that work with a Radiation Oncologist as a team for the treatment of the cancer patients are:

 • Medical Radiation Physicist